HARON416/Export-Facebook-Comments-to-Excel-/README.md

 **Q: Excel file is empty**
 A: Check that the Facebook URL is correct and the post has comments.
 The tool only extracts main comments (no replies).

+**Q: "Could not extract post ID from URL"**
+A: Make sure you're using a valid Facebook URL.
+Share links work best: `https://web.facebook.com/share/p/...`

-**Q: Tool stops at 500 comments**
+**Q: Tool stops extracting comments**
-A: This is the free version limit.
-Contact us for unlimited extraction.
+A: The tool extracts unlimited main comments.
+If it stops, it means all available main comments have been extracted.

+**Q: Antivirus flags the executable**
+A: This is a false positive due to the scraping nature.
+The executables are clean and safe to use.

 ### Need Help?